tc39/proposal-private-fields/README.md

 - **Private Fields** allow per-instance state which is inaccessible outside of the class body.
-- **Nested Declarations** allow function, class, and variable declarations within the class body, which have access to private fields.
+- **Nested Declarations** allow function, class, and variable declarations within the class body which have access to private fields.

 ### A Brief Introduction ###